anyoptimization/pymoo/docs/source/constraints/as_penalty.md

 +++

-Another well-known way of handling constraints is removing the constraint and adding it as a penalty to objective(s).
+Another well-known way of handling constraints is removing the constraint and adding it as a penalty to the objective(s).
 One easy way of achieving that is redefining the problem, as shown below using the `ConstraintsAsPenalty` class.
 Nevertheless, whenever two numbers are added, normalization can become an issue.
 Thus, commonly a penalty coefficient (here `penalty`) needs to be defined.
 It can be helpful to play with this parameter if the results are not satisfying.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.de import DE